 You can see I am pretty far into Position 2 on this issue.
-Even though I have always been on a mission to combat the time issue, English translation is not a way I will choose to do it.
+Even though I have always been on a mission to combat the time issue, English translation is not the first way I will choose to do it.
 Feel free to browse my no translation tag.

 5. Agreed: Practice makes proficient.

 (On the agreement point, props to Natalia DeLaat for sharing the wording.)

 (That left side is almost a direct quote from Carol Gaab.)